Progeria Overview

 Hutchinson-Gilford progeria syndrome is considered an autosomal dominant condition, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 The condition results from new mutations in the LMNA gene, and almost always occurs in people with no history of the disorder in their family.

-Peter Stenvinkel is in Huddinge, Sweden.
-Stenvinkel is rated as an Elite expert by MediFind in the treatment of Progeria.
-He is also highly rated in 18 other conditions, according to our data.
-His top areas of expertise are Chronic Kidney Disease, Progeria, Calcinosis, and Malnutrition.
+Peter Stenvinkel practices in Stockholm, Sweden.
+Mr. Stenvinkel is rated as an Elite expert by MediFind in the treatment of Progeria.
+His top areas of expertise are End-Stage Renal Disease (ESRD), Chronic Kidney Disease, Calcinosis, Kidney Transplant, and Parathyroidectomy.

 Published By: National Institutes of Health